+'''

-resp.status = falcon.HTTP\CONFLICT
+resp.status = falcon.HTTP_CONFLICT

+'''

 Using these constants helps avoid typos and cuts down on the number of string objects that must be created when preparing responses.
 However, starting with Falcon version 3.0, an LRU is used to enable efficient use of http.
-HTTPStatus and bare int codes as well (currently only implemented for the ASGI interface; see also: status).
+HTTPStatus and bare int codes as well.
+Essentially, the WSGI flavor of resp.status can now be set to anything that code\to\http\status() accepts: